jackyzha0/quartz/content/notes/tree.md

 Trees in general:
 - Consists of *Nodes*
 - One node is distinguished and called the *root*
-- Each node, except the root, has a uniquw *parent*
+- Each node, except the root, has a unique *parent*
 - Any chain that moves from a mnode to its parent , its grandparent etc, eventually reaches the root.
 - The *children* of a nore arll the nodes of which it is the parent
 - Nodes may (and usually do) have additional data associated to them. (does not affect the structure)